 Bridget Rosewell OBE – Judge

 Bridget Rosewell is an economist specialising in the role infrastructure can play in development and in the positive effect urban density, or agglomeration, can have on growth.
-She is a senior partner at Volterra, which she helped found in 1998, and a non-executive director of Network Rail.
+She is a non-executive director of Network Rail.
 Born in London, she was educated at Oxford University.

 Lord Finkelstein – Judge

 Daniel Finkelstein is a leading British political commentator, writing for The Times where he is also an associate editor.
 He sits in the House of Lords as a Conservative and between 1995 and 1997 was Director of the Conservative Research Department before going on to work with the Leader of the Opposition, William Hague.
 He was born and educated in London.

 Isabel Dedring joined Arup as Global Transport Leader in March 2016, after serving as London’s Deputy Mayor for Transport, overseeing projects including the construction of Crossrail and the operation of London’s congestion charge.
 A former Environmental Adviser to the Mayor of London, she has also worked for McKinsey & Co. and Ernst and Young.
 Born in New York, she was educated at Harvard Law School and lives in London.

 Lord Darling – Judge